xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 finer spatial resolution.

 Note the difference in memory between this and run 1 of 176 vs 1616 bytes.

+> Why is the memory almost 10x as much?

+<font color="white">The additional memory accounts for the fact that the
-This is the difference between a _mesh_ of 11 nodes (and 10 zones) and a mesh of 101 nodes (and 100 zones).
-This is expected.
-But, also note the difference in total number of floating point operations to get equivalent result on finer mesh...255769 for the coarse mesh and 11249034 for the 10x fine mesh.
-That is a cost of 43x the floating point work!!!
-Lets see if we can do better with a different algorithm.
+coarse mesh has 11 nodes (and 10 zones) and the fine mesh has 101 nodes (and 100 zones).
+This is expected because we are solving a spatially bigger problem. </font>

+> How many more flops are required?

+<font color="white">On the coarse mesh, 255769 flops were used.
+On the fine
+mesh, 11249034.
+The fine mesh required ~43x more floating point work.</font>

+> Is there a better algorithm?

+<font color="white">Yes, but we we need to switch to an implicit method</font>

+---

 ### Run 5 Switch to Implicit Method ([Crank-Nicolson](https://en.wikipedia.org/wiki/Crank–Nicolson_method))